-Allworth Financial is a financial services firm with offices located primarily in California, though it also has a small number of other offices throughout the country.
+Allworth Financial is a financial services firm with offices located primarily in California, though it also has some offices in other states throughout the country.
 The firm offers a variety of services, including financial planning, investment management, tax services and estate planning.
 It mainly works with individual investors, including those who are high net worth.

-The bottom line: Allworth Financial is a Sacramento, California-based wealth management firm that also offers comprehensive financial planning services.
+The bottom line: Allworth Financial is a Folsom, Calif.-based wealth management firm that also offers comprehensive financial planning services.

 |Individual investor to advisor ratio: 146:1|